-Cerritos College is required to provide an informational return, IRS form 1098-T, to all eligible students at defined by IRS tax code.
-Sometime after January 31st, you will be sent form 1098-T to alert you to the possibility that you or your parents may be eligible for federal income tax credits that could reduce your 1098 federal income tax liability.
+Cerritos College is required to provide an informational return, IRS form 1098-T, to all eligible students as defined by IRS tax code.
+After January 31st, you will be sent form 1098-T to alert you to the possibility that you or your parents may be eligible for federal income tax credits that could reduce your 1098 federal income tax liability.

 Two tax credits, the Hope Credit and the Lifetime Learning Credit, help families reduce out-of-pocket expenses for tuition and certain expenses paid to a post secondary institution that participates in the federal student aid programs.

 Maximus TRA Services has been contracted to send the 1098-T to you.
 Although the college has provided this information, the calculation of the tax credit earned should be obtained through IRS Publication 970 and IRS Form 8863 or your personal tax advisor.
 The IRS phone number is 1-800-829-1040.

 Cerritos College cannot provide you with tax advice or assistance related to the credit or how to claim the credit.
 For assistance, please contact a tax professional or refer to IRS Publication 970.
 If you have questions, you may call Admissions, Records & Services at 562-860-2451 ext.
 2211.

 Commonly asked questions concerning your TRA-97 1098-T financial data reported by the school:

 Why are the amounts listed on my 1098-T different than the payments made for the year?

 - The financial data is for payments made during the tax year.
 Any payments made before January 1st, or after December 31st, will not appear on the 1098-T.

 - Refunds paid during the tax year for prior year's payments are included in the financial data.

 - Other non-cash credits (listed under "Grants") made during the tax year for prior or subsequent semesters are included in the financial data.